 |P5||2:10pm – 3:10pm|

-It is important for students to note the start time for the school day as more than one late arrival in a week will result in a lunchtime detention.
+It is important for students to note the start time for the school day as more than two late arrivals will result in a lunchtime detention.

 Students are expected to attend school regularly, unless prevented by illness or other unavoidable causes.
 In the event of absence, students must bring a note signed by the parent or caregiver stating the reason for the absence and the period of absence.
 Alternatively, parents can telephone Mrs Cook, Attendance Officer on 768 4166/1 and leave a message.
 The school operates a system to notify parents/caregivers via e-mail of student absence where no message has been received.
 For other absences, prior leave approval should be obtained from the Principal.